develohpanda/Bot-Hackfest/README.md

 # Bot Concepts
 This section will primarily link to the [Bot Service](https://docs.microsoft.com/en-us/azure/bot-service/) and [Bot Builder SDK](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-overview) documentation on MSDN as the main source of information.
 At the very least, I suggest reading through the following short documents to understand the [key concepts](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-concepts).

+## Designing/Wireframing
+Use [Bot Society](https://app.botsociety.io/) to design and visually 'see' your conversation before you start building, if you wish.
+It simplifies the building process significantly.

 ## First interaction: Language vs Menus
 [MSDN](https://docs.microsoft.com/en-us/azure/bot-service/bot-service-design-first-interaction#language-versus-menus)